 10. Minimal exercise for people in their 50s and 60s can extend their life expectancy – especially if they have conditions or habits that endanger their hearts, like diabetes, high blood pressure or smoking.

-10 Mistakes People Make When Exercising in the Arizona Heat
+10 Mistakes People Make When Exercising in the Heat

 Everyone benefits from daily exercise no matter what season it is.
 But sometimes we don’t always think about the hazards that lurk in the elements.

-If you aren’t aware of the inherent dangers of exercising in the Arizona desert heat, you could be putting your health at risk, rather than benefiting from staying active during the dog days of summer.
+If you aren’t aware of the inherent dangers of exercising in the summer heat, you could be putting your health at risk, rather than benefiting from staying active during the dog days of summer.

 Here are some common mistakes to avoid when exercising in the heat: